-Kayaking on Simcoe for the day.
+The Joy of Kayaking on Lake Simcoe for a Day

-‘God, building a web page, doing the SEO, living every day and…writing a blog.
+-Main character turns, the lights behind him dim as his face is spotlighted.
+The camera pans so he’s centred and slowly zooms in as he starts to speak.
+An aside to the audience ‘I know this supposed to be about kayaking but God, building a web page, doing the SEO, living every day and…writing a blog.
 More freaking hours than a full-time job and it doesn’t pay.
 It costs, but I’m doing all this for love and better tomorrows.
 Do what you love.
 I love camping and art, but this blogs about camping, beaches and the Great Lakes.
-Like I said before, living every day, that’s what I’m going to write about’
+Like I've often told myself, living my every day, that’s what I’m going to write about’

 -Fade to Black-